deankoch/UYRW_data/markdown/get_basins.md

 The `nhdplusTools` package fetches NHDPlus products from the web without having to navigate the USGS website.
-This script uses it to assemble some basic info on the hydrology of the UYRW upstream of Big Timber, Montana, transforming that data into a more convenient format, and producing some plots giving an overview of the watershed.
+This script uses it to assemble some basic info on the hydrology of the UYRW upstream of Carter’s Bridge, Montana, transforming that data into a more convenient format, and producing some plots giving an overview of the watershed.

 ## libraries